DOlearczyk/Linux-Server-Configuration/README.md

 Changed to postgres user: `sudo su postgres`
 Connected to database system: `psql`
 Created catalog user: `CREATE USER catalog WITH PASSWORD 'db-password';`
-Allowed him to create tables: `ALTER USER catalog CREATEDB;`
+Allowed catalog user to create tables: `ALTER USER catalog CREATEDB;`
 Created catalog database with catalog user as owner: `CREATE DATABASE catalog WITH OWNER catalog;`
 Connected to catalog db: `\c catalog`
 Revoked all rights to db: `REVOKE ALL ON SCHEMA public FROM public;`
-Grant access to catalog dbv to catalog user: `GRANT ALL ON SCHEMA public TO catalog;`
+Granted access to catalog db to catalog user: `GRANT ALL ON SCHEMA public TO catalog;`
-Exit PostgreSQL `\q` and switch to previous user `exit`
+Exited PostgreSQL `\q` and switched to previous user `exit`
 In project directory `/var/www/catalog/catalog/` I run `python database_setup.py` to create db schema and insert initial records.
 Restarted apache: `sudo service apache2 restart`
 If virtual host isn't running type: `sudo a2ensite catalog`